schadr/research-papers/README.md

 ### 2008 ###
 IBM Innotavation Award - accepted
-> A proposal to implement the recommendation system we proposed at RSSE 2008
+> A proposal to implement the recommendation system we proposed at RSSE 2008.

+iReCoSE - accepted
+> Report on our mining experiences with IBM Rational Team Concert.

+IEEE Software - accepted
+> Detailing an approach to extract social networks from development repositories and their possible uses.

 ### 2007 ###